-Mature skin is generally skin that’s beginning to show some signs of aging like fine lines and wrinkles or sun damage.
-Although mature skin is a sign of aging, it’s all but impossible to say exactly when someone might start experiencing mature skin, especially since so many factors play into mature skin like genetics, hormonal changes, diet, and lifestyle.
+Mature skin is generally skin that’s beginning to show some signs of aging, such as fine lines and wrinkles or sun damage.
+It’s all but impossible to say exactly when someone might start experiencing mature skin, especially since so many factors play into mature skin: genetics, hormonal changes, diet, and lifestyle.

-Although there’s only so much damage anyone can avoid, a lot of time spent in the sun, excessive drinking, and a diet full of sugary foods can really speed up the rate at which skin matures.
-And of course, let’s not even discuss what smoking does to speed up skin’s aging process.
+Although there’s only so much damage anyone can avoid, a lot of time spent in the sun, excessive drinking, and a diet full of sugary foods can speed up the rate at which skin matures.

 How do I know if I have mature skin?
 What are the signs of mature skin?

 One of the biggest signs of mature skin is a loss of firmness.
-When we’re young, our skin tends to bounce back easily (literally and figuratively!), but little by little, that firmness decreases.
+When we’re young, our skin tends to bounce back easily; but little by little, that firmness decreases as time goes on.